TFelbor/TFelbor/README.md

 - 👋 Hi there!
 My name is Tytus
-- 🌱 I’m deeply passionate about AI, software engineering and innovating new, creative, and elegant solutions
+- 🌱 I’m deeply passionate about AI, software engineering and innovating new, creative, but elegant solutions
 - 👀 Currently I'm learning about the local deployment of large language models and exploring the fascinating wave of new AI tools being unleashed every single day
 - 📫 You can reach me at: tytus.felbor@icloud.com